renntekstudios/Renntek-Networking/README.md

 ## How to use RennTek Networking
 ### The server...
-All RennTek Networking servers are hosted by RennTek themselves, if you want to host yourself contact us and provide enough details about why you can't use our services
+All RennTek Networking servers are hosted by RennTek themselves, if you want to host one yourself contact us and provide a thorough description as to why we can trust you, along with any relevant proof or projects

 ### The client...
 #### C&#35;